NikolaJov96/SystemSoftwareProject/README.md

 make clean
 make example
 ```

 Making example program will generate object files for each file with the code, object file of the linked program and program executable.

+Note: Project cannot be compiled on Windows machines because of use of argp GNU specific library for parsing command line arguments.

 ### Assembler